Ruuv1337/RTP_IX/README.md

 Discord: [object Object]#3827
 `
 ## Log List
+Log on 21.04.20
+1. Added fixes for Lancer.
+2. Lancer status is checked.

 Log on 16.03.20
 1. Added fixes for Reaper and +1 skill.
 2. Removed unnecessary functionality.
 (Servant Exp Transform)